Bogaerts HR caps comeback as Red Sox rally past Rangers 7-6

 UP NEXT

-Rangers: Have yet to decide on a starter for Friday night when Texas opens a three-game set at Cincinnati.
+Rangers: RHP Jesse Chavez (2-2) will start Friday night when Texas opens a three-game set at Cincinnati.

 Red Sox: LHP Eduardo Rodríguez (6-4, 5.00 ERA) faces Orioles RHP Andrew Cashner (6-2, 4.73) on Friday night at Camden Yards.
 Rodríguez is the only Boston starting pitcher with six wins this season.